infinum/dotnet-handbook/Best practices/Design patterns/Structural patterns.md

 #### Decorator

-We use Decorator Pattern when we need to attach additional responsibilities to an individual objects dynamically.
+We use the Decorator Pattern when we need to attach additional responsibilities to individual objects dynamically.
 The decorator conforms to the interface of the component it decorates so that its presence is transparent to the component's clients.
 The decorator forwards requests to the component and may perform additional actions.
-Transparency lets us nest decorators recursively.
+Transparency lets us, nest decorators, recursively.

-It is important to notice that we are subclassing the abstraction of component we are decorating in order to have the correct type, not to inherit its behavior.
+It is important to notice that we are subclassing the abstraction of the component we are decorating to have the correct type, not to inherit its behavior.
 The behavior comes in through the composition of decorators with the base components as well as other decorators.

 ```c#
 interface Car